santi1s/Big-Data/Big-Data/Technical-Troubleshooting.md

 **4. How Dangerous Is It To Gather Data?**
 For each of the above steps, also evaluate how **dangerous** it is to a customer's environment to gather a piece of data or execute next steps.

 Will a step expose private data?
 Could a step cause further issues in the customer's environment?

 **5. Evaluate and Choose**
+If you're not sure which steps to take next, take your ratings from steps 1-4 and write them side by side to determine which most likely/easiest to confirm root cause.

+Start with those most likely, easiest, and least dangerous steps.
+These will eliminate possibilities more quickly and leave you with a solution, or more clear next steps.

 </details>